 Homeless rates for LGBT teens are alarming, but parents can make a difference

 I will never forget the father who told me, on a first date, about his transgender son, who was assigned female gender at birth but identifies as male.
-What stuck with me most wasn't the fact that he had a transgender child, but the affectionate way he described his relationship with his son.
-He told me about how his teenager, who identifies as a lesbian, came to him one night and explained that she was a he.
+What stuck with me most wasn’t the fact that he had a transgender child, but the affectionate way he described his relationship with his son.
+He told me about how his teenager, who identified as a lesbian, came to him one night and explained that she was a he.

 The father told me that he didn’t fully understand at first what his child was saying, but he knew he loved him, and that was all that mattered.
 So he educated himself and supported his child through the transition.